 Paying for Alcohol Addiction Treatment

-When you decide to go to an alcohol rehab, one of the questions you’ll have is how will I pay for treatment at any of the good rehab facilities?
+When you decide to go to an alcohol rehab, one of the questions you’ll have is how will you pay for treatment at any of the good rehab facilities?

-Alternatively, our team of experts will verify your insurance benefits and maximize your insurance to leave you with little to no out-of-pocket costs.
-Call for a confidential and no-obligation conversation about your alcohol addiction struggles.
+If you aren’t comfortable with that, our team of experts will verify your insurance benefits and maximize your insurance benefits to leave you with little or no out-of-pocket costs.
+Call for a confidential and no-obligation conversation about treating your alcohol addiction.